 But, in our search for the perfect sound experience, we can easily go overboard and spend much more money than we originally intended.

-That’s why I created this list of the best floor standing speakers under $500 – to prove to you that you can get great sound without breaking your budget.
+That’s why I created this list of the best budget floor standing speakers – to prove to you that you can get great sound without breaking your budget.

 Here are some of the best tower speakers under $500 and under $1,000 that you won’t regret buying.